Dani Alves jailed in Spain for alleged sexual assault - WHIZ News

 BARCELONA, Spain (AP) — Dani Alves, one of soccer’s most successful and charismatic players, was arrested Friday after being accused of sexually assaulting a woman in Spain.
-A judge later denied bail for the veteran Brazilian right back who now plays for Mexican club Pumas.
+The veteran Brazilian right back, who plays for Mexican club Pumas, was taken to a prison near Barcelona in a police van after a judge denied him bail.

 The alleged assault took place on Dec.
 31 at an exclusive nightclub in downtown Barcelona, police told The Associated Press.